melonproject-archive/documentation/chapters/registry.md

 This public view function returns a boolean indicating whether the address provided is a FundFactory.
 The function check the existence of the `_who` address in the `versionInformation` mapping.
 Note that Version inherits FundFactory.
 &nbsp;

-`function registerFund(address _fund)`
+`function registerFund(address _fund, address _owner, string _name)`

 This public function ensures that `msg.sender` is a Version, as only Versions can register funds.
+The function requires that the fund name is valid.
 The function then adds an entry to the `fundsToVersions` mapping, associating `_fund` to `msg.sender`, i.e. the Version address.
+Finally, the function adds an entry to the `fundNameHashToOwner` mapping, associating the keccak256 hash of the fund name to the `owner` address.
+&nbsp;

+`function isValidFundName(string _name) public view returns (bool)`

+This public function ensures that the fund name provided does not exceed `MAX_FUND_NAME_BYTES` nor contain restricted characters.
+Legal characters are "0-9", "a-z", "A-Z", " ", "-", ".", "\_" and "\*".
+&nbsp;

+`function canUseFundName(address _user, string _name) public view returns (bool)`

+This public function ensures that the fund name provided adheres to the rules set forth in `isValidFundName()`, and that the name is not already in use by a fund or is used by the provided `_user` address (to enable fund name reuse across Versions by the same `_user`).
 &nbsp;